nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-9.md

 # Abstract

 This ENSIP introduces the `hook()` wrapper function, which wraps and validates calls to resolver functions such as `addr`, `text`, and `contenthash`.
 The `hook()` function ensures that the resolver address and chain ID are checked to confirm that the expected values are used before a resolver function is executed.
 This allows clients to "lock" resolver records, ensuring that any relied-upon onchain records can't be changed by the user simply changing their resolver record on their ENS name.
 The `hook()` function should be implemented by any Universal Resolver.
-If a client is not using a Universal Resolver, it should follow the steps in this specification to unwrap resolver calls wrapped in a `hook()` function.

 # Motivation